 The price of our shares could decline if there are substantial sales of our common stock, particularly by our directors, our executive officers or their affiliates, or when there is a large number of shares of our common stock available for sale.
 The perception in the public market that our stockholders might sell our shares could also depress the market price of our shares.
 Our existing stockholders prior to this offering and members of our management team are subject to lock-up agreements with the underwriters that restrict their ability to transfer their shares for at least 180 days after the date of this prospectus.
-Consequently, upon expiration of the lock-up agreements, 22,204,591 additional shares (which includes 285,714 shares of common stock acquired by two of our executive officers in connection with the consummation of this offering) will be eligible for sale in the public market (or 22,740,841 shares if the underwriters exercise their over-allotment option in full).
+Consequently, upon expiration of the lock-up agreements, 21,918,877 additional shares will be eligible for sale in the public market (or 22,601,377 shares if the underwriters exercise their over-allotment option in full).
 The market price of our shares may drop significantly when the restrictions on resale lapse and these stockholders are able to sell their shares into the market.
 If this occurs or continues, it could impair our ability to raise additional capital through the sale of securities should we desire to do so.
 See "Shares Eligible for Future Sale" beginning on page 121.